shadow3189/Top-Speed-Calculator-Javascript/Readme.md

 # "Top-Speed-Calculator"

-This program takes in drivetrain geometry and calculates the geared top speed for th
+This program takes in drivetrain geometry and calculates the geared top speed for that particular drivetrain.